karmaniverous/serverless-zod-openapi/.stan/system/stan.todo.md

     - Update CLI entry to import from ./dev/index and tests to import the new module path.
 Delete src/cli/dev.ts manually to avoid large deletion diff.
+47. Inline dev (downstream fix): prefer the compiled dist entry (dist/mjs/cli/inline-server.js) when present and still run it under tsx so downstream TS files import cleanly; fall back to the TS entry only in the repo workspace.
+Added unit tests for entry selection (compiled vs TS) to surface regressions early.